 Remember that if your learners use the authenticator app authentication method, they need to configure the app and associate it with their profiles in the platform.
 If your users’ profiles are not yet associated with the app, when they log in and, in case they skip the pop-up box that opens at login, when they open an E-Signature course’s overview or player page, they will be asked to go to their My Profile page to perform the association and configure the authenticator app, in order to be able to access E-Signature courses.

 As a Superadmin, you are able to remove the association between a user and the authenticator app.
 To do so, access the Admin Menu from the gear icon in the top right corner of your platform.
 In the E-Learning section, select the Users item.
 In the list of users, you can check if the authenticator app is paired to their profiles in the corresponding column of the users' list.
-If you want to remove the association between a user and the authenticator app he or she uses to prove his or her identity, select the ellipsis icon at the end of the user row and choose the Unpair Authenticator App option from the dropdown menu.
+If you want to remove the association between a user and the authenticator app they use to prove their identity, select the ellipsis icon at the end of the user row and choose the Unpair Authenticator App option from the dropdown menu.
 If you confirm your action in the pop-up box that will open, the association will be reset for the user you selected.

 Email Authentication Method